mactrem/com-tiles/README.md

 ### Advantages over directly hosting the map tiles

-Loading up over 350 million tiles for a planet scale vector tiels dataset is expensive in the upload and time consuming.
+- Loading up over 350 million tiles for a planet scale vector tiels dataset
+- Every single put request has to be paid
+- Als
+- Not a single format for the data

 Also it's hard to handle such a large number of files and leaded to the creation of MBTiles.
 -> purpose of geopackage or MBTiles